dadhi/DryIoc/CONTRIBUTING.md

 ### Develop in Visual Studio

-Open _DryIoc.sln_ located in the root folder to develop in Visual Studio 2013 and above.
+Open _DryIoc.sln_ located in the root folder to develop in Visual Studio 2015.

 Solution combines projects for all supported platforms starting from .NET 3.5 (may be changed in future).